Website Migration Process: How to Migrate a Website Without Breaking Things

 It sounds simple, but it involves many moving parts:

-Broken links and missing images: Old staging links may still be hardcoded in content.
+Broken links and missing images:

 Because of these risks, a checklist-driven migration process is not optional—it’s essential.